 - His/her life-focus is located in Bulgaria

-- Has been sent by the Bulgarian state abroad.
+- Has been sent by the Bulgarian state or its organs abroad, as well as member of his family..

 The most important requirement is the permanent residence of the person.
 For the purposes of the Income-Tax Act such a residence is the address in a place in the sovereign territory of the Republic of Bulgaria, on which the citizen has registered in the Resident Registry.
 This address is registered in every ID document (ID card, passport, residence permit for citizens of European member states, etc.).
 The complete list of the documents is stated in the Articles 13 and 14 of the Bulgarian Act regarding the ID documents.